toshiyuki123/Road_characteristic_estimation_using_deep_learning/README.md

 ```
   python model.py
 ```
-Then, you output the latent variables when the test images are input to the saved model
+Then, you output the latent variables of the picture below when the test images are input to the saved model.

 <image src="pictures/latent_space.png" width=45%>